 Overview of the requirements relating to significant financing component

-When a contract contains a significant financing component, the consideration receivable (or received) should be adjusted to reflect the existence of significant financing component, i.e. it should be recognised in a cash selling price or otherwise determined using discount rate (see below for more discussion on discount rate) that would be reflected in a separate financing transaction between the entity and its customer at contract inception (IFRS 15.60-61).
+When a contract contains a significant financing component, the consideration receivable (or received) should be adjusted to reflect that, i.e. it should be recognised in a cash selling price or otherwise determined using discount rate that would be reflected in a separate financing transaction between the entity and its customer at contract inception (IFRS 15.60-61).
 The existence of a significant financing component need not be explicitly stated in the contract – it can be implied by the payment terms.
 Paragraph IFRS 15.61 lists examples of facts and circumstances that should be considered:

-(ii) the prevailing interest rates in the relevant market (see below for the discussion on discount rate).
+- the prevailing interest rates in the relevant market.

 See Examples 26, 27,29 and 30 accompanying IFRS 15.